What’s the Best Way For a Christian To Interpret His Or Her Dreams?

 3. Pray before you go to sleep.

 This is important.
 Use one of the methods described above and have a conversation with God.
 Read the Bible.
 Ask for a dream that will help clear up the dilemma you’re facing.
+Or use a Christian prayer sleep app.

 4. Be ready to write down one or more dreams at night.

 As always, it’s best to follow the SOM format and the PACTREPS mnemonic.
-Follow the rest of the Dream Recovery System, like keeping your dream journal by your bedside and wearing a bracelet to help you to differentiate between your dreams and waking life.
+Follow the rest of the Dream Recovery System, like keeping your dream journal by your bedside and wearing a bracelet to help you differentiate between your dreams and waking life.

 Sometimes I’ve had no dreams after doing this; other times, I’ve had up to five relating to the same issue.
 Four times in five, I’ve had at least one that clarifies some issue relating to my question or offers encouragement in some way.